yanwucai/azure-rtos-opcua/README.md

     [2023-08-15 01:34:21.899 (UTC+0000)] info/client        Client Status: ChannelState: Closed, SessionState: Closed, ConnectStatus: Good
     ```

-### client
+### OPC UA Client on Azure RTOS

-This example runs a simple OPC UA client on Azure RTOS and it will connect to the open62541 server to read the current time from it.
+This example runs a simple OPC UA client on Azure RTOS and it will connect to the open62541 server for Linux to read the current time from it.

 1. Run the following command in the terminal window to start the server: